U.S. Department of State Seal

 Your child is not yet a U.S. citizen, so he/she will need a travel document or passport from India.

-The SAA shall apply at the nearest Regional Passport Office for an Indian passport after they receive a court order and the Article 23 Conformity Certificate for the child.
-The application should include the court order, the NOC from CARA, the Article 23 Conformity Certificate issued by CARA, and the child’s birth record.
+The SAA shall apply at the nearest Regional Passport Office for an Indian passport after they receive an adoption order and the Article 23 Conformity Certificate for the child.
+The application should include the adoption order, the NOC from CARA, the Article 23 Conformity Certificate issued by CARA, and the child’s birth record.
 It generally takes approximately two weeks to obtain an Indian passport.
 Some parents have reported, however, that the issuance of an Indian passport may take more than one month.
-Please see the information below pertaining to the Government of India’s requirement to surrender one’s Indian passport when one acquires foreign citizenship.
+If your child’s passport is not issued within three weeks, please contact the U.S. Embassy at NDAdopt@state.gov for assistance.
+Please see the information below pertaining to the Government of India’s requirement to surrender an Indian passport when one acquires foreign citizenship.

 U.S. Immigrant Visa

 Upon receipt of the case at post, the Consular Section generally notifies the petitioner.
 Visa issuance after the final interview generally takes 24 hours.
+Immigrant visas for adopted children may be picked up at 2:00 p.m. local time at the U.S. Embassy.
+Adoptive parents may enter through Gate 6, the same gate used for entry on the day of the immigrant visa interview.
 It is not usually possible to provide the visa to adoptive parents on the same day as the immigrant visa interview.
-You should verify current processing times with the U.S. Embassy in New Delhi before making final travel arrangements.
-Adoptive parents should verify current processing times with the U.S. Embassy in New Delhi and also refer to the Embassy’s holiday list before making final travel arrangements.
+You should verify current processing times with U.S. Embassy New Delhi before making final travel arrangements.
 Additional information on immigrant visa processing can be found on our website.

-The following is the list of documents required by the U.S. Embassy in New Delhi in order to process immigrant visas for Indian children who have been adopted by U.S. citizens:
+The following is the list of documents required by U.S. Embassy New Delhi in order to process immigrant visas for Indian children who have been adopted by U.S. citizens:

 • Updated approval notice that shows unexpired fingerprints results;